aquarium-protocols/weisslab/doc/cloning_the_Aquarium_way.md

 The gateway cloning workflow takes 2 ENTR plasmid and 1 DEST plasmid to make a DEST_result plasmid.
 The gateway.rb takes plasmid stocks of 2 ENTR plasmid and 1 DEST plasmid and performs an LR reaction in a stripwell.
 Then gateway_transformation.rb transforms the contents in the stripwell into competent cell, plate_ecoli_transformation.rb plates the transformed aliquot on to selective media plate and incubate, then check_and_store_plate.rb records the num_of_colony on the plate and store the plate in a 4 C fridge.

 #### Input requirements
 You need to enter the **sample id** of the plasmid in ENTRs, DEST, and DEST_result.
 The ENTRs needs to be an array of 2 sample ids.
 The plasmid stocks for ENTRS and DEST need to be existed.
-The DEST_result plasmid needs Bacterial Marker and Restriction Enzyme Info entered in the sample page.
+The DEST_result plasmid needs Bacterial Marker info entered in the sample page.

 Plasmid Verification
 ---